kstenerud/KSLogging/README.md

     KSLogger_Level=WARN

-Anything below that log level will not be printed.
+Anything below that log level will not be printed (except in local logging - see below).

 1: Include the correct header file, one of: